Chair and Professor of History

 Resume / CV

-Streets-Salter’s teaching at the graduate and undergraduate levels focuses on World History, the history of Imperialism, Gender History, and British History.
+Streets-Salter’s teaching at the graduate and undergraduate levels focuses on World History and the history of imperialism.

-- Co-authored with Herb Ziegler and Jerry Bentley (deceased).
+- Co-authored with Herb Ziegler and Jerry Bentley.
 Traditions and Encounters: A Global Perspective on the Past, 7th edition.
 McGraw-Hill, 2014.

-- “Anti-Colonial Movements,” in Antoinette Burton and Tony Ballantyne, eds.
-World Histories from Below: Disruption and Dissent, 1750 to the Present (Bloomsbury Academic UK).
+- “Anti-Colonial Movements,” in Tony Ballantyne and Antoinette Burton, editors, World Histories from Below: Disruption and Dissent from 1750 to the Present (Bloomsbury, 2016).
 10,000 words.
+Refereed.